 Kevin Urbatsch, Esq.

 Kevin has been a member of the California Bar since 1993.
 He received his law degree from St. Louis University in 1993 and his undergraduate degree from Truman State University in 1988.
 He began his California law practice as a litigator where he specialized in a variety of matters, including but not limited to elder financial abuse, Americans with Disabilities Act public access cases, and trust and estate litigation.
+Kevin is married to special needs attorney extraordinaire Michele Fuller who practices in Michigan.
+The two enjoy traveling, trying to keep up with their four children, and two French Bulldogs Buster and Posie.

 Estate Planning for Loved Ones with Special Needs